DePasqualeOrg/swift-mcp/Sources/MCP/Documentation.docc/articles/server/server-setup.md

 ## Registering Tools, Resources, and Prompts

-`MCPServer` manages capabilities automatically based on what you register:
+`MCPServer` manages capabilities automatically based on what you register.
+When tools, resources, or prompts are registered, enabled, disabled, or removed, `MCPServer` automatically broadcasts list-changed notifications to all connected sessions:

 ```swift
 // Register tools - enables tools capability